FOrDunn/FOrDunn/README.md

     🕮  A Polyglot who can speak in portuguese, german, english and spanish
 </p>
 <p align="left">
-    📚 Design, management and web development are the main branch i want to work on
+    📚 Design, management and web development are the main branch I want to work on
 </p>
 <p align="left">
     💻 Always looking to collaborate on projects that will give me experience and deep conversations who can give me any art of knowledge
 </p>
 <p align="left">
-    🙋🏻‍♂️ One of the head admins from the ballerini community (one of the biggest tech communities in brazil)
+    🙋🏻‍♂️ One of the head admins from the ballerini community (one of the biggest tech communities in Brazil)
 </p>
 <br/>
 <div align="center">